Waterford Turkish Bath(s) Company Limited

 Furthermore, Robert Wollaston, in a lecture delivered in Cheltenham on 15 November 1859, and published the following year, states that Dr Barter's Turkish bath in Hardy's Road had already been built.
 So either the bath was open by the time the lecture was delivered at the end of 1859, or it was opened some time between the date of the lecture and the date of its publication in 1860.

-Although the Hardy's Road baths were described as having been built by Dr Barter, most of the Turkish baths being built in Ireland at that time, apart from the one at Blarney, were designed for him by his nephew, Mr Richard Barter.
+Although the Hardy's Road baths were described as having been built by Dr Barter, most of the Turkish baths being built in Ireland at that time, apart from the one at Blarney, were designed for him by his namesake, Mr Richard Barter.
 Once completed, they were then operated by limited companies in which Dr Barter may or may not have had shares.
 The bath at Bray was an exception in that it was owned by Mr Dargan, rather than by a company.

 From the beginning it is clear that Thomas Smith Harvey, a local stockbroker, played an important part in the running of the company.
 Its provisional secretary (subsequently elected to the position), he continued in post for many years, probably till his death.